 All Things Space

 If you are interested in Outer Space, Space Exploration and Rocket Engineering, you have come to the right place.
 On this website you will find information on different types of rocket propulsion, space resources, space engineering, and building interstellar colonies!
 Check back frequently for updates and improvements.

 This website describes what it takes to colonize and conquer space from a realistic point of view.
 The attached pdf document on building a Starship is available for you to read or download.
 If you want to see what it takes to build a Starship in the 21st century well this is the book for you!!!
 I have been working on this sporadically over the last couple of years and I welcome comments and feedback.
 I tried to keep it relatively simple but thorough- but it is a draft so there will be some errors or mistakes.
 I have also posted a shorter paper on Global Warming and some space-based solutions including Space Based Solar Power and building a Space Occulus- or a large solar shade that would offset the forecasted global warming in the 21st century.
-This paper is posted on the Features and Topics page.
+This paper is linked on the Features and Topics page.

 FEATURES and TOPICS

 Below I will be uploading engineering analysis for building various space structures and terraforming

 Global Temperature Rise Mitigation comparing Space Based Solar Power vs a Solar Occulus